-The applicant does not have the resources to purchase farming equipment and materials for their agricultural operation nor has the applicant received any other outside source of funding for the project.
-The new greenhouse will help increase the agricultural production of plantains.
+The applicant does not have the resources to install a well for their agricultural operation nor has the applicant received any other outside source of funding for the project.
+The new water well will provide a more reliable water source for agricultural operations.
 The project as a whole will support continued local agricultural production during future disasters.